Local grafting heterogeneities control water intrusion and extrusion in nanopores: Results

 \subsection{Microscopic origin of intrusion}

-Previous results showed that the characteristics of grafting, i.e., chain length and grafting density, affect both the overall degree of hydrophobicity ($\theta_Y$, Fig.~\ref{CA_SASA}) and the effective radius ($R_\mathrm{eff}$, Fig.~\ref{Radius_dist}) of the pores.
+Previous results showed that the characteristics of grafting, i.e., chain length and grafting density, affect both the overall degree of hydrophobicity ($\theta_Y$, Figure~\ref{CA_SASA}) and the mean radius ($\langle R \rangle$, Figure~\ref{Radius_dist}) of the pores.
 Are these average quantities sufficient to explain the changes observed in the intrusion pressure across different systems?
 To answer this question, we employ the macroscopic Laplace equation, which describes the pressure $P_\mathrm{int}$ after which the meniscus depins from the cavity mouth, thus giving rise to intrusion~\cite{giacomello2020}:

 where $\gamma_\mathrm{lv}$ is the liquid/vapor surface tension and $R$ the pore radius.
-According to eq.~\eqref{Laplace}, the intrusion pressure should increase with higher contact angles and lower radii, which is in agreement with the trends shown in Fig.~\ref{int_ext_cycles}.
+According to eq.~\eqref{Laplace}, the intrusion pressure should increase with higher contact angles and lower radii, which is in agreement with the {general} trends shown in Figure~\ref{int_ext_cycles}.

-For a quantitative comparison, in Fig.~\ref{Collapse}a.i-iii we report the intrusion curves rescaled using eq.~\eqref{Laplace} adopting the average contact angles $\theta_Y$, the mean effective radius $R_\mathrm{eff}$ of each pore, and $\gamma_\mathrm{lv}=37\pm6$~mN/m, which was calculated using the test-area method~\cite{gloor2005test}.
-If only the mean values of $\theta_Y$ and $R_\mathrm{eff}$ were relevant for the intrusion process, the rescaled curves relative to all different graftings would overlap.
+For a quantitative comparison, in Figure~\ref{Collapse_v2}a.i-iii we report the intrusion curves rescaled using eq.~\eqref{Laplace} adopting the average contact angles $\theta_Y$, the mean radius $\langle R \rangle$ of all the replicas for each pore configuration (different grafting density and chain length), and $\gamma_\mathrm{lv}=21\pm1$~mN m$^{-1}$ which was calculated using the test-area method~\cite{gloor2005test}.

+If only the mean values of $\theta_Y$ and $\langle R \rangle$ were relevant for the intrusion process, the rescaled curves relative to all different graftings would overlap.
 However, a true collapse of the curves is obtained only for the bare nanopores made of different materials and with different pore radii, while the grafted nanopores get closer to each other but do not overlap.
 The systems that exhibit higher deviations from the predicted behavior are those with lower amounts of grafting; this trend is unexpected since lower hydrophobicity and higher radius should result in lower intrusion pressures.
-Therefore, Fig.~\ref{Collapse}a reveals that the average radius and contact angle do not fully account for the variability of the I/E curves.
-We thus resolved to analyze in more detail the effect of grafting heterogeneities of the silanized pores.
+Therefore, Figure~\ref{Collapse_v2}a reveals that the average radius and contact angle do not fully account for the variability of the I/E curves.